m1stadev/Inferius/README.md

 # Inferius
 - Inferius (and it's sister tool, Restituere), is a tool to create and restore custom IPSWs for 64-bit devices using Firmware Bundles, similarly to xpwn for 32-bit devices.
 - Due to how the tool is built, this could be used for many different applications, but currently it's main use is for downgrading devices to previous iOS versions.
-- *Note: All custom IPSWs restored with Inferius will require you to boot your device VIA a computer, using either [PyBoot](https://github.com/MatthewPierson/PyBoot) or [ra1nsn0w](https://github.com/tihmstar/ra1nsn0w) every time your device is turned off.*
+- *Note: All custom IPSWs restored with Inferius will require you to boot your device via a computer every time your device is turned off.*

 Inferius is Latin for 'below', and Restituere is Latin for 'restore'.